1. Product

 3. Context engine

-Context and governance engine underneath selected Agent OS tiers.
+Context and governance engine underneath selected Triptych OS tiers.
 Micro ECF is the open local boundary.
-Full ECF is the higher-control private tier.
+ECF Core is the open self-hosted layer.
+Full ECF stays private/internal.

 4. Open boundary